 Electric Potential in Circuits

-Electric potential roughly represents the concentration of energy in a circuit.
-The potential quickly spreads to a uniform value throughout an uninterrupted section of wire.
 This is similar to how water in a cup stays at the same height because it spreads out against the force of gravity.

 Differences in electric potential are called voltage.